tianshu129/foqat/User Manual.md

 ### FUNCTIONS IN R
 ----------
-In R language, operation is realized by function.
+In R language, operation is conducted by function.

 Functions exist in the R package.